jacorvillo/stock_market_dashboard/README.md

 ```
 Open `http://localhost:8050` in your browser to view the dashboard.

-## Notes
+## ⚠️ Important Notes
-- This is for educational purposes only, it is NOT financial advice and I am not responsible for any financial losses you take!
+- **Educational Purpose Only**: This is for educational purposes only, it is NOT financial advice and I am not responsible for any financial losses you take!
-- Data may have slight delays during high market volatility.
-I'm doing what I can to improve performance, but since it is heavily dependent on the Yahoo Finance API, there may be limitations
+- **Data Delays**: Data may have slight delays during high market volatility.
+Performance depends on Yahoo Finance API limitations
+- **Market Hours**: Some features work best during market hours (9:30 AM - 4:00 PM ET)
+- **Symbol Support**: Not all symbols available on Yahoo Finance may work perfectly

-## Todo
+## 🔮 Future Roadmap

-- [ ] (Short term) Implement additional technical indicators
-- [ ] (Short/long term) Insights: signals (buy/sell) based on technical indicators, both in the chart and as alerts
-- [ ] (Longer term) Add popular system trading strategies (Triple Screen Trading System, ~~Impulse System, Channel trading~~)
-- [ ] (Longer term) Analysis: Add backtesting functionality to test strategies against historical data
+### Short Term
+- General market indicators (New High/New Low index, Stocks above 50-day EMA)
+- Enhanced insights with more trading strategies
+- IRL Trading functionality for real-time strategy testing

+### Long Term
+- Consensus and commitment indicators (Short interest, Days to cover)
+- Options analysis with Open Interest data
+- Advanced risk management tools

-## License
+## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.